Iori Yagami: Critical response

-The character Iori Yagami was mostly well received by several video game publications and other media.Den of Geek same site also listed him as the fourth best King of Fighters characters based on his moves, rivalry with Kyo as well as apparent character arc based on how he retakes his lost powers in KOF XIII and used them in KOF XIV to once again seal Orochi.
+The character Iori Yagami was mostly well received by several video game publications and other media.
 Sohu commented Kyo Kusanagi is more suitable to be the heir of the blood of the Orochi, Iori Yagami overshadows him due to his origins.
 Kyo and Iori's introduction was highly popular to the point Japanese gamers spread rumors they might be brother due to their connection to the myth of Orochi though Chinese comic created bizarre plots involving them.
 Despite the comics portraying Kyo and Iori's deadly enemies, the video game introductions did not go that far and instead used to tease their continuous competitiveness highly lampshaded by how they stare at each other while creating different colored flames.
 Therefore, Iori Yagami and Kyo Kusanagi still get along very harmoniously in occasions that do not involve "Orochi" but still have misrelationship.
 Shivam Bhatt on Retronautss said that fighting games were often going to have the "beautiful man" type of character and Iori's design evokes this trope being also compared with Street Fighter IIIs Remy.
+When it came to Chinese comics, Gamer TW said Kyo was not a popular character until Iori was introduced and their rivalry was portrayed in a complex way.
+The formation of the Three Sacred Treasures Team in The King of Fighters '96 had a major impact with fans because it was appealing because of the Orochi saga and because of its incorporation of Japanese mythology.
+According to Atomix, the berserker Iori is nicknamed "Crazy Iori" in Mexico where the franchise is highly popular.
+Meanwhile, the Japanese have a tendency to call him "Buso Iori".
+Den of Geek praised Iori's Orochi form for being far more violent than his already deadly persona.

 Retronaut claimed that Kyo and Iori being removed from The King of Fighters '99 was shocking upon release saying it would be the same as if the iconic Ryu and Ken Masters were removed from Street Fighter which led to their eventual return as hidden due to negative feedback.
-Manga author Ami Shibata expressed having taken a liking to Iori Yagami when playing The King of Fighters '95 during his youth, often doing illustations of Iori to be sent to Gamest magazine until its inclusion much to his surprise.
-When it came to Chinese comics, Gamer TW said Kyo was not a popular character until Iori was introduced and their rivalry was portrayed in a complex way.
 The same writer said the duo felt like Dragon Ball Z characters due to how overpowered they were in the first The King of Fighters '99 comic to the point of overshadowing K', resulting in the writer giving them a smaller screentime in the sequel where they are only involved in a personal fight between each other.
+For the final installment of the NESTS arc, The King of Fighters 2001, MeriStation appreciated the two rivals were given a team as SNK kept them as single character in previous games., while Conexión Manga enjoyed his heroic characterization when fighting Igniz to end NESTS and save all of their experiments in the process.